ua-datalab/QNLP/Project-Plan.md

   	- what happens when you reduce the max token length to 10. ans:holy shit it works..for spanish...atleast passes first fit. there is a bug in secnod eval of model 4 weights.wow, token lenght was the issue?
 WTF bobcatparser-
   	- ## update. passes all 4 models and succesfully produces result for spanish in classical2 @10pm dec 4th 2024
   	- what is the max you can go without error-?ans: it is 10 , especially for a new language like spanish or uspantek WTF
+  	- HOW ABOUT uspantek? ans: throws away shit load of sentences, but yes, passes fit 1/model 1. now hitting a bug in model3 np.zeroes
   	- how about for sst2/english?- that maa ka lavda tho is barfing even with max token size=10
   	- so will your quantum models 1 and 2 reply if you have tokens less than 10 for sst2?